Do Selective Builds for Monorepos

 directory or any JSON file in the config

-directory was modified.
+directory is modified.

 The excluded_globs